MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-online.md

 ## Authentication

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)] uses Microsoft Entra ID as the authentication method, which is automatically set up and managed for you.
+It is possible to configure Microsoft Entra ID to allow or deny authentications to [!INCLUDE[prod_short](../developer/includes/prod_short.md)] only if certain additional conditions are met using Conditional Access to further improve security of your environments.
+For more information, see [Conditional Access](entra/identity/conditional-access/overview).

+Access can be controlled per [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment for internal users, delegated administrators, and multitenant applications.
+For more information, see [Manage Access to Environments](../administration/tenant-admin-center-manage-access.md).

 ## Data isolation and encryption